acl-org/acl-anthology/hugo/content/info/contrib.md

 ### Copyright

-If you are using the START system (softconf.com), this process is handled as part of the camera-ready submission process.
+If you are using the START system, this process is handled as part of the camera-ready submission process.

 Otherwise, for copyright transfers, please use the form at:

 + https://github.com/acl-org/ACLPUB/blob/master/doc/authors/ACL-copyright-form.pdf

-Forms should be signed by authors and saved using the ACL Anthology identifiers.
+Forms should be signed by authors and saved using the ACL Anthology identifiers as names.
-Please these into a folder (e.g., `copyright-transfers/P11-1001.pdf`) and then deliver them in bulk to the Anthology Editor when submitting the proceedings.
+Please place these into a folder (e.g., `copyright-transfers/P11-1001.pdf`) and then deliver them in bulk to the Anthology Editor when submitting the proceedings.

 For both current and legacy events, it is good practice for the organizers to attempt to obtain copyright transfers for their materials, but we will ingest materials even if no copyright transfers are on file.